operating-function/pallas/doc/COG.md

--   The `0` is the "durability" flag that tells the ships that the effect should not be executed until the input that lead to the effect has been commited to the log.
+-   The `0` is the "durability" flag that tells the ships that the effect should not be executed until the input that lead to the effect has been committed to the log.

 -   `[%byte 8]` is the argument-list that is passed to the `%rand` device.